 AISLE 1 – SMELLS

 Most Anglo markets are sterile and usually, despite being full of food (something which naturally has a fragrance), lack any discernable smells aside from whatever is used to mop the floor every fifteen minutes.
-On the other hand, there are a lot of ingredients typically found in Asian markets that have strong aromas: ginseng, live fish and fish sauce, durian, and ripe produce — something unsettling for Americans raised on spotless, flavorless, and rock hard fruits or those for whom now law is more sacred than that of the “sell by date.”
+On the other hand, there are a lot of ingredients typically found in Asian markets that have strong aromas: ginseng, live fish and fish sauce, durian, and ripe produce — something unsettling for Americans raised on spotless, flavorless, and rock-hard fruits or those for whom now no law is more sacred than the “sell by date.”

 AISLE 2 – PARKING

 The parking situation is apparently a nightmare at many markets.
 As a sensible city-dweller, I don’t experience that because I don’t own a car because I’m not homeless and what other reason would there be to own one in a city with a public transit system, sidewalks, and 329 days of sunshine per year?
 I suppose if you live on top of a mountain, under the ocean’s surface, or inside a gated community, you might be SOL but that’s all on you, isn’t it?
 And if the parking lot being full of cars is an issue, that’s all on you too.